firatsoydinc/firatsoydinc/README.md

-- 👋 Hi, I’m @firatsoydinc and I'm data scientist at FedEx.
+- 👋 Hi, I’m @firatsoydinc and I'm data scientist at Milence.
 - 👀 I’m interested in Machine Learning.
 - 💞️ I’m looking to collaborate on Data Science projects.
 - 📫 How to reach me firatsoydinc@hotmail.com